 Frequently Asked Questions

-A: The Mountain State Assessment of Trends in Community Health (MATCH) is a new West Virginia population-based health survey that will begin begin in the summer of 2021.
-The MATCH is designed to collect important health information specific to West Virginians that will help the West Virginia Department of Health and Human Resources (WV DHHR) and other organizations respond to the state’s most critical health needs.
+A: The Mountain State Assessment of Trends in Community Health (MATCH) is a new West Virginia population-based health survey that is administered biennially (every two years).
+The first survey period occurred in 2021 and the data is publicly available starting in May 2023.
+MATCH is designed to collect important health information specific to West Virginians that will help the West Virginia Department of Health and Human Resources (WV DHHR) and other organizations respond to the state’s most critical health needs.
 Read more here: https://wvmatchsurvey.org/about-match/

 Q: Is my information confidential?
 Will my privacy be protected?

 A: Your survey answers are confidential and will not be connected to you or your household.
 Keeping your information confidential is a top priority for us.
-We specifically process all the answers so that no one can directly connect what responses came from which household.
+We specifically process all the answers so that no one can directly connect responses came from any particular household.

 Everyone working on this study is required by law to protect the confidentiality of people who take the survey.
 All identifying information such as home addresses and telephone numbers are removed from the information.
 We are subject to the rules and regulations of the West Virginia University Research Compliance Administration to protect your privacy and rights as a participant in a university partnered project.
 For more information, visit https://oric.research.wvu.edu/.